On the Nature of the Girls’ Fate

 Ludmila appeared in the doorway, her hands on her hips.
 “I’ve had enough of this!” she declared in a tone that made Eiri’s bum crack tighten.
 “Fetch a basket and let’s get going.
 And hand over that birch you’re hiding behind your back.
 I’ve a feelin’ we’ll need it,” ordered Ludmila, extending her hand.

-As soon as Eiri caught sight of Ludmila, her posture stiffened like a ramrod, and her eyes shifted upward to the low attic where they were drying the gathered herbs.
-She swallowed nervously in response to the command and lowered her gaze.
-Shuffling in her bast shoes, known as lapte in that region, Eiri approached the irate mother and obediently handed her the birch twig.
 She glanced at Ludmila’s enraged face and hastily brought the wicker basket—the very same one she had forgotten in the woods at the start of spring, along with the lungwort flowers she had gathered to treat Anti’s chest cold.
 The compelled return for the basket, as nightfall approached, resulted not only in her mother’s reprimand but also in several nights of nightmares.
 The recollection of the dim forest and the eerie sounds that had to belong only to the creatures from ghost stories gave Eiri goosebumps and contorted her countenance.

 “Why’re you gawpin’ like ye’ve swallowed a toad?”
 Ludmila snapped, her patience wearing thin.